andresbasilea/Sysyphus/content/Data Engineering/Docker and Kubernetes/Intro to Docker.md

 	However, if we do changes in the image, for example downloading a package, and then we run the docker run command again, the changes we did won't be saved.  --> [[Dockerfile]]

+### Why does Docker ask for `sudo`?

+The Docker daemon binds to a Unix socket, not a TCP port.
+By default, the `root` user owns the Unix socket (so you need `sudo` to access it).
+The Docker daemon always runs as the `root` user.

+If you don't want to use `sudo` each time you want to run a Docker command, you need to create a Unix group called `docker` and add users to it.
+On some Linux distros, the system automatically creates this group when installing Docker Engine.

+>[!danger] Creating the Docker Unix group impacts security in your system, and might leave it vulnerable to attacks like the Docker Daemon Attack.